telerik/kendo-angular/examples-standalone/kendoangular-java-integration/README.md

     git clone https://github.com/telerik/kendo-angular/
     ```

-## Setup and Run the Java Spring Boot App

-## Setup and Run the Java Spring Boot App
+## Setup and Run the Java Spring Boot Application

 1. **Navigate to the Backend Directory**: